How To: Caption Videos

 NOTE:

-• Closed Captions can be turned on or off within the player (most common).
+• Closed Captions can be turned on or off within the player (most common) and edited by the author.

-• Open Captions are imprinted on the video and can not be disabled.
+• Open Captions are imprinted on the video and can not be disabled, placed into a transcript, or edited.

 Table of Contents